 In addition to contacting Carl Gustaf, Hjördis also called Igor Cassini.
 In his autobiography he wrote: “Hjördis took a vacation in Europe.
 The trip turned out beautifully.
 She met the recently widowed David Niven.
 Hjördis called me from England to give me the aut-aut [either/or ultimatum], either I got free or she would not be any more.
 Both she and I did the right thing.”
 Igor re-married one week after Hjördis and David.

-Hjördis most probably called Igor in the week before meeting David Niven.
-A snippet duly appeared in the 28th December 1947 ‘Cholly Knickerbocker’ column, tacked onto the end of a piece about Swedish blue-bloods partying in New York: “Carl Tersmeden of the wealthy Swedish pulp family, and his estranged wife Hjördis, are back together again in Stockholm.”
+Hjördis most probably called Igor in the week before meeting David Niven, as a snippet duly appeared in the 28th December 1947 ‘Cholly Knickerbocker’ column, tacked onto the end of a piece about Swedish blue-bloods partying in New York: “Carl Tersmeden of the wealthy Swedish pulp family, and his estranged wife Hjördis, are back together again in Stockholm.”
 Wrong and wrong.
 [Anyone else feeling sorry for poor old Carl Gustaf?]

 “The strange thing is, the last thing on my mind was initiating some kind of love at that time,” Hjördis told Husmodern in 1950.
 “I had completely different plans for my life, and was eventually going to go back to Sweden.
 I never did complete that journey.”